1995 World Series: Game 3

 With the World Series moving to smaller, raucous Jacobs Field in Cleveland, the Indians got their first win.
 The Indians offense got back on track off Atlanta starter John Smoltz.
-With the Tribe already down 1–0 in the bottom of the first, Kenny Lofton singled to center and scored on Omar Vizquel's triple into the right field corner.
+With the Indians already down 1–0 in the bottom of the first, Kenny Lofton singled to center and scored on Omar Vizquel's triple into the right field corner.
 Omar then scored the go-ahead run when Carlos Baerga grounded out.
-In the third, the Tribe were back at it again when Lofton opened the inning by ripping a double into the right-center field gap.
+In the third, the Indians were back at it again when Lofton opened the inning by ripping a double into the right-center field gap.
 Omar then got a bunt single and Baerga singled to left to drive in Lofton.
 Albert Belle then rolled a grounder up the middle to score Vizquel to make it 4–1.
 This was Smoltz's only early exit and only poor start in eight career World Series appearances.
 The Braves got a boost, however, when reliever Brad Clontz induced a double play groundout by Manny Ramírez to escape further damage.
 Home runs by Fred McGriff and Ryan Klesko brought the Braves closer at 4–3.
-Cleveland added a run in the seventh on another RBI hit by Baerga scoring Lofton (who would reach base in all six of his plate appearances).
-With a 5–3 lead going into the eighth, trouble brewed for Cleveland when Charles Nagy and the bullpen gave up the lead.
+The Indians added a run in the seventh on another RBI hit by Baerga scoring Lofton (who would reach base in all six of his plate appearances).
+With a 5–3 lead going into the eighth, trouble brewed for the Indians when Charles Nagy and the bullpen gave up the lead.
 Marquis Grissom led off with a double off the wall.
 Polonia singled through the right side to drive in Grissom, sending Nagy to the showers.
 Chipper Jones walked, McGriff hit a deep fly moving the runners up a base, and David Justice reached when Baerga booted his groundball, subsequently allowing Polonia to score the tying run.
 The inning was capped off by Mike Devereaux's RBI single giving the Braves a 6–5 lead.
 The Braves couldn't hold on to their slim lead either as Sandy Alomar Jr. laced a game-tying double inside the line at first in the bottom of the eighth.
 The two closers, Mark Wohlers and José Mesa then matched zeros for the next two innings.
 In the 11th, the Braves went to Alejandro Peña.
-Baerga immediately smashed a double and after an intentional walk to Belle, veteran Eddie Murray singled to center, scoring pinch runner Álvaro Espinoza and cutting Atlanta's World Series lead in half.
+Baerga immediately smashed a double and after an intentional walk to Belle, veteran Eddie Murray singled to center, scoring pinch runner Álvaro Espinoza and cutting the Braves' World Series lead in half.

 A record 18 pitchers were used between the Braves and Indians in Games 2 and 3.